Building Act 2004

 Schedule 3: Further provisions applying to Board, or

-"Rules for the people on the Building Board"
+"Rules for Being on the Board"

 2Buildings in respect of which requirement for provision of access and facilities for persons with disabilities applies Empowered by s 118(2)